top of page

 About the Artist

 Born in Queens New York, growing up in College Point, I suffered a partial loss of eyesight (read the story) at the age of seven.
 Since then, I have been working with sound and creating music.
 Starting with 7-inch real-to-real recorders in the late 60s, early works include selections in the “Uncle May” and “Irish-Tape” projects.
-In 1974, I recorded and produced three electronic music compositions using an ARP2600 and a Mini Moog synthesizer.
-The three works, Star-Bird 1000, “Spider Piano” and “Mini Moog Madness” recorded on 2-track analog tape were used as backing tracks for my live keyboard performances.
-That same year I became the keyboardist and composer for the J-Fingers band playing the electronic organ.
+In 1974, I composed three electronic music compositions using an ARP2600 and a Mini Moog synthesizer.
+The three works, Star-Bird 1000, Spider Piano, and Mini Moog Madness, was recorded on 4-track reel-to-reel, and mix to 2-track analog tape.
+The three tracks were used as backing tracks for my live electronic keyboard performances.
+That same year I became the keyboardist and composer for the J-Fingers Band playing the electronic organ.
 After quitting the band in 1977, struggling through a year of Syracuse University, in 1978, I moved to Stockton California with my mom and opened Fingers Audio Productions, an eight-track, half-inch analog tape recording and electronic music studio.
 In 1987, I was hired by the University of the Pacific as the Production Director for KUOP Public Radio and in 2001, I moved over to the University’s Conservatory of Music teaching music and computers for the composition department.
 In 2002, I began working for the Music Management department as an instructor teaching the recording arts, and in 2008 became the Studio Manager for the Owen Hall recording studio until my retirement in the spring of 2025.
 From stereo sound-on-sound to multi-track reel-to-reel and DAW recording, my time in the recording studio is extensive.
 Although the magnetic tape is gone, the recording and microphone techniques I’ve learned throughout my career, continues to be a crucial component to my music and audio production style.

 About the Instructor